 Do you believe that what we are doing can have a life changing impact on the people involved?

-Do you lead from the front in tangible ways (the way you talk, train, eat, and treat those around you)?
+Do you lead from the front in tangible ways (the way you talk, act, and treat those around you)?

 Do you love to work hard?
 Are you afraid of others seeing you as a slacker?